Daniel Messerschmidt, PhD

 Assistant Professor of Economics

 Dr. Prante received his PhD in Economics from George Mason University.
 He received his MS in Economics and Finance and his BA in Political Science from the Southern Illinois University-Edwardsville.
-Prior to joining Lynchburg College, Gerald worked on tax policy issues in Washington, DC as an economist at the Tax Foundation and then Ernst & Young.
+Prior to joining University of Lynchburg, Gerald worked on tax policy issues in Washington, DC as an economist at the Tax Foundation and then Ernst & Young.
 His policy work has been featured in major news publications such as the Wall Street Journal, New York Times, and The Economist, among others.
 Gerald has also appeared on C-SPAN’s Washington Journal program, CNN, CNBC, Fox News and other television and radio programs.
 Dr. Prante’s primary research interests involve the economics of government fiscal policies (taxes and spending).

 Lee Schimmoeller, PhD